kaiiam/kblumberg_masters_thesis/thesis/kai_blumberg_msc_thesis.md

 | ENVO      | 14.5                                            | 4.2                                          |
 | envoPolar | 17.2                                            | 31.4                                         |

-Examining these results we find that in the full Environment Ontology only 4.2% of terms have an IAO:*term editor* [IAO_0000117] annotation, contrasting with the 31.4% of terms from the Environment Ontology polar subset.

-Terms related by an oboInOwl:*created_by* [created_by] relation only account for 14.5% of ENVO terms, wheres they are found in 17.2% of terms from the envoPolar subset.

-Altogether only approximately 20% of Envo terms are annotated with a IAO:*term editor* [IAO_0000117] or oboInOwl:*created_by* [created_by] relation, contrasting with the nearly 50% referenced terms from the envoPolar subset.
+Examining these results I found that 4.2% of ENVO terms have an IAO:*term editor* [IAO_0000117] annotation, whereas 31.4% of envoPolar terms are annotated with an IAO:*term editor* [IAO_0000117].
+Terms related by an oboInOwl:*created_by* [created_by] relation account for 14.5% of ENVO terms, wheres they are found in 17.2% of terms from the envoPolar subset.
+Altogether approximately 20% of ENVO and nearly 50% of envoPolar terms are annotated with a IAO:*term editor* [IAO_0000117] or oboInOwl:*created_by* [created_by] relation.

+I also examined how the ORCID application programming interface can be used to retrieve the current contact information from an input ORCID client identifier.
+Using the publicly available demonstration ORCID client identifier ``APP-NPXKK6HFN6TJ4YYI``, I was able to retrieve the associated contact information and obtain the email address ``s.garcia@orcid.org``.

 \pagebreak